ACM-VIT/dolos/.github/CONTRIBUTING.md

 - `ready-to-merge` : your PR is fit to be merged into the repository, will be merged shortly.
 - `code-ready` : your PR has passed the review phase as code is functional / docs are proper, but your PR needs to sync with master branch, or fix merge conflicts etc.
 - `wontfix` : the PR that you have sent is does a very minor change that can qualify as **_spam_** by hacktoberfest, therefore these changes should be done along-with some other issue.
+- `minor` : issue is too small to have a separate PR.
+Please club this will some other issue.